 Clito, William ( - d.1128)

-Work progressed on the vaults of the nave and crossing, the west front, north porch and east cloister.
-Until 1395.
+At Worcester Cathedral work progressed on the vaults of the nave and crossing, the west front, north porch and east cloister until 1395.
 The work was desiged by the master mason John Clyve.

 Conrad (III, Emperor of Germany)